Local Non-Profit Volunteer Opportunities

 If you wish to post a paid internship, please call the Student Employment Office at 831.479.6413, or go place your job online.

 If you wish to place an unpaid internship, please review the formatting of the currently posted internships that are listed in the categories in "Local Non-Profit Volunteer Opportunities."
 Please format your internship in a similar manner and email it to Lyn Hood at: "lyhood(at)cabrillo.edu".
+Listings that have fancy formatting will be returned to be simplified as we do not have the staff availability due to budget reductions to modify them.
+Please review our current listings to see how to format your listing before submitting it.
 Please send the wording in the text of the email, not as an attachment, and indicate which category you feel is most appropriate in which to have it posted.

 If you are a For-Profit business, please read the information toward the bottom of this page prior to sending us an unpaid internship listing.
 Please note that California may interpret the Federal standards more stringently as noted in this opinion paper: